hllywdunddnnpnt/web-mexican-sun/README.md

 ```

 3a.
 First you need to define a new string and return it, this string will contain the html code to be returned
-*/Here will call the object "html"/*
+*Here will call the object "html"*

 3b.
-Using the */item/* param, place data within formatted HTML, as shown below
+Using the *item* param, place data within formatted HTML, as shown below

 ```JAVASCRIPT
 function build_func_WMS (item, page)